“Gorgeous is what rose when my body bent.

 I say yes to the drink to seem mature.

-Calm palms on the sink—he’s done this before
+calm palms on the sink—he’s done this before

 I watch his back, he’s got my glass and somethin’ between